Rugwall01/odin-recipes/README.md

-odin-recipies project, website linking to recipies in list
+odin-recipes project, website linking to recipies in list